Zone: Tea camellias can be grown anywhere that ornamental camellias grow (typically zones 7A and warmer). Plants will tolerate frost.

 We are constantly learning through our own experiences and from our customers and colleagues.
 We welcome your questions, suggestions and comments.
 For more in-depth information, stay tuned for our upcoming book!

-Take the survey: We surveyed growers with a wide range of experience.
-We’re eager to continue learning what has worked (and hasn’t worked) for you, so if you haven’t already taken the survey, you can share your experiences growing tea here: forms.gle/Lt7WAfAqA26H4wnM6
+Take the survey: In the past few years we have begun surveying growers with a wide range of experience in tea gardening.
+We’re eager to continue learning what has worked (and hasn’t worked) for you, so if you haven’t already taken the survey, you can share your experiences growing tea here: forms.gle/Lt7WAfAqA26H4wnM6.